 Providing they’re carefully maintained, a mobile scaffold tower should last several years before it’s deemed no longer safe to use.

-Scaffolding towers are lightweight and easy to maneuver.
+Scaffolding towers are lightweight and easy to manoeuvre.
 Due to the lack of galvanised steel poles, these structures can be easily transported from one place to another.
 This adds further versatility, as you’re not restricted when completing your job.
 This gives workers even more flexibility to respond to the needs of different projects.

 In addition, scaffold towers are equipped with wheels meaning they can be moved around on site to access hard to reach areas.
 There is no need to dismantle and rebuild the structure as it can simply be pushed from one location to another.
 However, with any sort of apparatus, great care must be taken to avoid any hazards that could pose a risk.